skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/matchState.md

 ### For process
-The Processes to switch button state or flag can be pass as UnityEvent.
+The Processes to switch button state or flag can be pass as UnityEvent.<br>
 In many games, the MatchMake button becomes interactive after a search, and the button cannot be pressed for some time.
 Then, a user can leave the room after joining the lobby.

 | API | description |
 |---|---|
 | stopAdditionalInput | Stop additional searches or cancellations |